fverkroost/indigo/_posts/2020-03-27-covid-19-dashboard.markdown

 - RShiny
 - COVID-19
 image: false
-headerImage: true
+headerImage: false
-projects: true
+star: true
-hidden: true # don't count this post in blog pagination
-description: ""
-category: project
+category: blog
 author: florianneverkroost
-externalLink: false
+description: Dashboard for COVID-19 statistics in the United Kingdom
 ---

 At the time of writing, the COVID-19 pandemic is keeping the world in its grip.
 Loads of numbers and statistics are popping up on the Internet, and with these numbers changing increasingly fast,